apify/crawlee/README.md

 The datasets are displayed on the actor run details page and in the [Storage](https://my.apify.com/storage) section in the Apify app.
 The actual data is exported using the [Get dataset items](https://www.apify.com/docs/api/v2#/reference/datasets/item-collection/get-items) Apify API endpoint.
+This way you can easily share crawling results.

 Each actor run is associated with a **default dataset**, which is created exclusively for the actor run.
 Typically it is used to store crawling results specific for the actor run.
 Its usage is optional.